TIE Travel grants offset transportation costs and registration fees for Tufts students and faculty who are traveling for work or study.

 International travel (outside the US): up to $500

-TIE must be given recognition as a supporter of your research or presentation.
+If presenting, TIE must be given recognition as a supporter.

-Applications are evaluated based on how the proposed travel request:
+Grantees are selected based on how the proposed travel request:

 Contributes to interdisciplinary, environmental, academic study

 Aligns with the educational goals and/or career development of the applicant

 Maximizes environmental impact while minimizing travel emissions costs